pticek/Identification-of-Metaphors-Cro-Newspaper/README.md

 This repository contains dataset annotated and preprocesed as part of the paper *Annotation and Machine Identification of Metaphors in Croatian Newspaper Articles*, submitted to CECIIS 2023 conference.

-To find out more about annotating method and data preprocessing, please refer to mentioned paper.
+To find out more about annotating method and data preprocessing, please refer to [mentioned paper] (http://archive.ceciis.foi.hr/app/public/conferences/2023/Proceedings/IS/IS7.pdf).

 Senteces with id  1 - 1265 are from Index.hr, while the sentences with id 1266 - 2007 are from Jutarnji list.